l7mp/l7mp/kernel-offload/README.md

 The l7mp kernel offload is still experimental with limitations.
 Some of these are:

 * handles UDP traffic only
-* requires workarounds for checksums on loopback devices
+* requires workarounds for checksum on loopback